nafi-ullah/nafi-ullah/README.md

 - **SWE Student — SUST**
   Building research-grade prototypes in ML/CV and shipping production features in teams.

-> Want this section to auto-update with dates/links to projects?
-I can wire it to a JSON feed or a Notion database.

 ## 📚 Certifications & Highlights
 - *Machine Learning A-Z: AI, Python & R + ChatGPT Prize [2025]* — Udemy